CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

   * (I don't think many modders know what the actual difference between `runClient` and ide runs are, maybe i should write something up)
   * Something is putting a million java 8 jars on the runtime classpath and exploding 1.4.7
 * I don't know how broken Eclipse/VSCode are
-* Assets broken in 1.6 because i don't support the non-legacy file layout yet lol
-* Dependency source-remapping is broken, and `migrateMappings` is broken.
+* Dependency source-remapping and `migrateMappings` are (temporarily?) removed.
 If you're using retro mapping projects other than MCP....... have Fun
 * You can depend on other people's coremods, but you can't develop them (they don't end up in the `coremods` folder where Forge wants to find them)
 * The jar remapper (tiny-remapper) is "too smart" - MCP used a much simpler namefinding algorithm (you might need to worry about [this sort of thing](https://github.com/unascribed/BuildCraft/commit/06dc8a89f4ea503eb7dc696395187344658cf9c1))
-* No Launchwrapper, so the 1.6.4 dev workspace is broken because forge requires to launch through Launchwrapper.
 * ok this is more of a feature request but...
 Quiltflower lol
   * This isn't "using shiny new tech for the sake of it", it does successfully do some methods that Fernflower fails to decompile due to the switchmap comedy funny
   * Quiltflower only runs on java 11 though